Repositories Support Project.

 What do we learn watching breaking news stories?
 An analysis

-hour news in the UK
+of 24 hour news in the UK

 Dr. Stephen Cushion, Cardiff University